 Losing the IMEI of an Android device is one of the most awkward situations a user can find him/herself fallen into.
-But why is the corruption the EFS partition and loss of IMEI is so serious an issue that results in a nightmarish experience.
+But why is the corruption the EFS partition and loss of IMEI is so serious an issue that results in a nightmarish experience?
 Actually, people do not feel bad because their device does not show that long series of digits that we know as IMEI, but because the corruption of EFS/IMEI leaves the device with no network signal or data connection at all.

-All other functions work without problem but a phone without network is just a useless gadget without a soul.
-The cases of lost of EFS data or IMEI is commonly found on Samsung Galaxy devices but it it can also happen to LG devices including the Nexus series.
+All other functions work without a problem but a phone without a network is just a useless gadget without a soul.
+The cases of lost of EFS data or IMEI is commonly found on Samsung Galaxy devices but it can also happen to LG devices including the Nexus series.
 The EFS partition on an Android device contains data like contains device specific essential information such as its IMEI, wireless device MAC address, baseband version, product code, system ID and NV data.

 Recently, a friend of mine lost the IMEI of his LG G2.
 After struggling for some days and trying different things, he was finally able to restore lost IMEI on LG G2.
 If you happen to be an LG G2 user and are facing the same issue, the method described below might help you get back its IMEI.
 But before we learn how to restore lost IMEI on LG G2, let’s see first how to backup it.

 - Make sure your LG G2 is rooted and you have installed TWRP recovery on it.